-Learning outcomes Assessment criteria Indicative content The learner will be able to: The learner can: LOS: Explain the role of financial technology in supporting the growth of green and sustainable finance, and the steps that regulators, policymakers, institutions, organisations and Green and Sustainable Finance Professionals can take to support the mainstreaming of green and sustainable finance.
+Learning outcomes Assessment criteria Indicative content The learner will be able to: The learner can: LOS: Explain the role of financial technology in supporting the growth of green and sustainable finance, and the steps that regulators, policymakers, institutions, organisations and Green and Sustainable Finance ProfessionalsTM can take to support the mainstreaming of green and sustainable finance.
 5.1 Explain what is meant by the term FinTech and its associated terms.
 5.2 Describe a range of FinTech tools and techniques.
 5.3 Examine the ways in which FinTech tools and techniques can support the growth of green and sustainable finance and the transition to a low-carbon world.
 5.4 Explain the benefits of applying FinTech tools and techniques to support green and sustainable finance.
 5.5 Explain key challenges that may arise from using FinTech tools and techniques to support green and sustainable finance.
 5.6 Explain why it is vital to the finance sector and society as a whole for green and sustainable finance to become part of mainstream finance.
 5.7 Articulate the significant opportunities associated with the mainstreaming of green and sustainable finance.
 5.8 Outline the positive steps that regulators, policymakers, institutions and organisations can take to support the mainstreaming of green and sustainable finance.
-5.9 Describe key challenges that are associated with mainstreaming green and sustainable finance.
-5.10 Explain what they can do as a Green and Sustainable Finance Professional to promote and embed green and sustainable finance.
+5.9 Describe key challenges that are associated with mainstreaming of green and sustainable finance.
+5.10 Explain what they can do as a Green and Sustainable finance.
 What is FinTech?
-Opportunities FinTech might offer for green and sustainable finance Applying FinTech tools and techniques Corporate banking and capital markets Policy initiatives to support FinTech in green and sustainable finance Costs and challenges of FinTech Funding the transition to a low-carbon world - a social purpose for banking and finance Embedding green finance principles and practice in organizations and supply chains Mainstreaming green finance and assessing progress towards the mainstream Examples of mainstreaming from around the world Role of the Green and Sustainable Finance Professional Reflecting on professional practice and personal development planning
+Opportunities FinTech might offer for green and sustainable finance Applying FinTech tools and techniques Corporate banking and capital markets Policy initiatives to support FinTech in green and sustainable finance Costs and challenges of FinTech Funding the transition to a low-carbon world - a social purpose for banking and finance Embedding green finance principles and practice in organizations and supply chains Mainstreaming green finance and assessing progress towards the mainstream Examples of mainstreaming from around the world Role of the Green and Sustainable Finance Professional[TM]